-One of the manager's decisions was to change the city's water source which would save \$5 million over two years.15 In April 2014, the city stopped purchasing treated water from Detroit and began sourcing water from the Flint River.
-After receiving complaints about the water quality, the manager was given the opportunity to switch the water source back, but refused to do so.16
+One of the manager's decisions was to change the city's water source which would save \$5 million over two years.
+In April 2014, the city stopped purchasing treated water from Detroit and began sourcing water from the Flint River.
+After receiving complaints about the water quality, the manager was given the opportunity to switch the water source back, but refused to do so.
+In the city was since the component of the component of the component of the component of the city water source back, but refused to do so.
+In the city was since the city was source back, but refused to do so.
+In the city was since the city was since the city water source back, but refused to do so.
+In the city was since the city was since

 In early 2015, it was discovered that the newly-sourced water from the Flint River was corrosive, causing unsafe levels of lead to be leached from the aging pipe system.
-Thousands of children were exposed to lead, which can slow a child's growth, reduce intelligence, and cause aggressive behavior, even at low levels.17 In Flint, the water in some homes had lead levels ten times the limit set by the World Health Organization.^{18,19}
+Thousands of children were exposed to lead, which can slow a child's growth, reduce intelligence, and cause aggressive behavior, even at low levels.
+17 In Flint, the water in some homes had lead levels ten times the limit set by the World Health Organization. ^{18,19}